hennsoe/Uddataplusplus/README.md

 ### Installation
 #### Installation on Chromium based browsers
- - To install this extension enable developer mode in your browser, found on <chrome://extensions/> for Google Chrome
+ - To install this extension enable developer mode in your browser, found on [chrome://extensions/](chrome://extensions/) for Google Chrome
- - Select "Load Unpackaged" and select the clone of the main branch.

-Google Chrome cannot load .zip packaged clones, unpack and chose the unpacked version.
-If it says anything about the manifest just dive one directory deeper and load again.
-Ignore fails in the application gecko - it is for Firefox....
+ - Drag 'n' drop the .zip file from the [latest release](https://github.com/hennsoe/Uddataplusplus/releases) into the extensions tab.

+The general name for the extensions tab seems to be [broswername]://extensions/
 #### Installation on Firefox
  - Install via [AOG](https://addons.mozilla.org/firefox/addon/udpp/)

 ### Roadmap
 Old road map can be found at the original [Github Wiki Page](https://github.com/Benjadahl/UDPlus-Plus/wiki/Roadmap)

+### Outdated downloads

+Link to the original chrome plugin page for the Chrome Webstore [here](https://chrome.google.com/webstore/detail/ud++/pmlnbmnelhhofakfihcfjiemklhncdin?hl=da&authuser=1)

+Link to the original download firefox addon file [here](https://github.com/Benjadahl/UDPlus-Plus/releases/download/V2.3.2/ud-2.3.2.xpi)